Work and Mandate

 - provide the FGS feedback on its reporting to the Committee and to keep the Security Council regularly informed on compliance by the FGS with the modified arms embargo regime on Somalia.

-The SEMG acts under the direction of the Committee and its members are appointed by the Secretary-General of the United Nations in consultation with the Committee.
+The Panel of Experts acts under the direction of the Committee and its members are appointed by the Secretary-General of the United Nations in consultation with the Committee.